-Under voltage lockout is internally set at 2.5V, but can be increased using the enable pin.
-The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing/tracking.
-An open drain power good signal indicates the output is within 94% to 107% of its nominal voltage.
+Under voltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
+The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing and tracking.
+An open drain power good signal indicates the output is within 94% to 107% of the nominal voltage.